Distro Compliance Tracker

 No distro has shipped age verification yet.
 For the moment, the only thing you need:

-This installs the Ageless Linux identity and REFUSAL notice.
-When there is something real to remove, this script will be updated to remove it.
+real to remove, this script will be updated to remove it.

 As long as any Linux distribution ships age verification infrastructure mandated by state law, Ageless Linux will maintain tools to remove, replace, or bypass that infrastructure.
 We will track every compliance mechanism across every major distribution.
 We will provide tested, documented, one-command reversion for each one.
 We will maintain forked packages, replacement daemons, installer preseeds, and post-install scripts.